mr-r3b00t/browserhistory/README.md

 # browserhistory
-a script to collect browser history from MDE live response
+a script to collect browser history from MDE live response - use at own risk